JarlJansen123/WARP-2IC80/README.md

 To run the project

+1. Install Scapy Python library and tkinter Python library

-1. Open all 3 virtual machines
+2. Open all 3 virtual machines

 2. On the attack m3, open the directory with these files in it in the command prompt